andrewyang94/pivot-getting-started-newer/README.md

 First, let's add the following dependency to our `pom.xml`:

-💡 **Note:** Make sure to rebuild the project.
+💡 **Note:** Make sure to stop and re-run to rebuild the project.
 Automatic restart will not reflect the newly added dependency!

 ```xml
     <dependency>